-SchoolTutoring Academy’s tutoring programs for Hope Mills students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hope Mills, North Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Cumberland County School District is an enormous district containing 87 total schools: 52 elementary schools, 18 middle schools, and 17 high schools.
 The district has the fifth largest enrollment out of 115 school districts in the state of North Carolina, with almost 52,000 total students.
 Cumberland County School District uses the North Carolina Standard Course of Study, which consists of the Common Core State Standards for math and literacy and the North Carolina Essential Standards for the other content areas.
 These standards are research-based and help prepare students for college and their careers in a global economic workplace.